 What is Crisis Level 2?

-Level 2 service offers support to older people to help prevent falls and maintain independent-living.
+Level 2 service offers support to older people to help increase confidence, prevent falls and maintain independent-living.
 This can involve a one-off visit to provide advice on preventing falls, or a number of regular visits over a period of weeks from a volunteer to help rebuild confidence and work towards self-selected goals.

 Level 2 can also provide signposting to other voluntary services that can help with falls prevention and rehabilitation.

 Level 2 can help with problems such as:

 - People who have recently been discharged from hospital and are undergoing physical rehabilitation but have lost their confidence.

 - People who need someone to support and encourage them to resume activities that will help them maintain their mobility, quality of life and independence.